Venue: Trentham Room - No.1 Staffordshire Place. View directions

 There were none at this meeting.

-RESOLVED – That the minutes of the Health and Wellbeing Board meeting held on 6 September 2018 be confirmed and signed by the Chairman.
+RESOLVED – That the minutes of the Health and Wellbeing Board (H&WB) held on 9 March 2017 be confirmed and signed by the Chairman.

 Questions from the public